fwilleke80/Python-Tests/README.md

 ### tictactoe
 A simple implementation of a classic game.
 Play against the computer or against a friend!
+Keep track of played and won games using the highscore feature!
+Careful, the computer plays well!

 Examples:
 `python test.py --tictactoe`